amannn/action-semantic-pull-request/README.md

             ui
           # Configure that a scope must always be provided.
           requireScope: true
+          # Configure additional validation for the subject based on a regex.
+          # This example ensures the subject doesn't start with an uppercase character.
+          subjectPattern: ^(?![A-Z]).+$
           # For work-in-progress PRs you can typically use draft pull requests
           # from Github.
 However, private repositories on the free plan don't have
           # this option and therefore this action allows you to opt-in to using the